 Cosmopolitan Las Vegas sold to MGM

-This had been rumored for a while, but it’s now official — the Cosmopolitan Las Vegas has just sold, and MGM is involved in the deal:
+In September 2021 it was revealed that the Cosmopolitan Las Vegas sold, and MGM is involved in the deal:

 - Blackstone sold the Cosmopolitan Las Vegas for $5.65 billion, which is quite an ROI, as the company purchased the property for $1.74 billion in 2014